jainnirdesh/ChatApplication/README.md

 - See user count for each room
 - Switch between rooms by clicking
 - Create new rooms with custom names
+- Delete rooms (except General) using the trash icon
+- Get confirmation dialogs before deletion
+- Automatic switching to General if current room is deleted

 ## 🔧 Customization